Who We Are

 The Rockefeller-endowed China Medical Board (CMB), an independent American foundation, aims to advance health in China and neighboring Asian countries through strengthening medical, nursing and public health research and education.
 CMB is a highly focused foundation targeting its grant and support activities to carefully selected Asian grantees.

-In nearly a century of philanthropy, CMB has gifted hundreds of millions of dollars in grants and technical support to medical universities across Far East and Southeast Asia.
+In nearly a century of philanthropy, CMB has provided hundreds of millions of dollars in grants and technical support to medical universities across Far East and Southeast Asia.
 With an endowment of over $200 million, the CMB grants more than $10 million annually.
 With its headquarters in Cambridge, Massachusetts, USA, and a new office in Beijing, China, CMB has developed a team-based approach to its grants and support activities.
 Led by the President, CMB has about a dozen staff, half of whom are based in Asia.
-A 12-member Board of Trustees governs CMB organizational policies.
+Its Board of Trustees governs CMB organizational policies.

 In 2008 CMB announced the launching of a fresh initiative to strengthen scientific excellence in “critical capacities” among Chinese and Asian institutions to address the premier health challenges of the 21st century—equitable access to primary and preventive health services in market-driven economies so that all can benefit from the advancement of knowledge.
 This work entails capacity strengthening in the fields of health policy and health systems and associated educational activities to advance health equity.